FRIDAY, 1 JANUARY 1943

 A-20s and B-25s pound the Lae area, concentrating on supply storage dumps.
 B-24s carry out individual attacks

 SOUTH PACIFIC (Thirteenth Air Force) Two Airacobras escort B-17s bombing Ballale.
-Afterwards, the Airacobras damages H6K Mavis off Choisel and are intercepted by six A6M Zeros.
-Shot down is P-39 piloted by McKulla.
+Afterwards, the Airacobras attack H6K Mavis piloted by Kira off Choisel Island and are intercepted by six A6M Zeros.
+Shot down is P-39 piloted by McKulla (survived).

 WEDNESDAY, 27 JANUARY 1943